jjoschageissler-cmyk/portswigger-labs/11-XXE-via-img-file-upload.md

 ## Attack Steps

 ### 1. create SVG
-Create a SVG that loads the
+Create a SVG that loads the data from etc/hostname file into a text element.

 ## Proof